-What is VFAAR?
+What is VFAAR

-The VFAAR program started in 1994, targeting at-risk adults in shelters with Hepatitis A & B, influenza, and Td vaccines.
-The program has since expanded to include more community partners and vaccines, but still has the goal of serving the mostly medically at-risk adults in Philadelphia.
+The VFAAR program started in 1994, providing at-risk adults in shelters with Hepatitis A & B, influenza, and Td vaccines.
+The program has since expanded to include more community partners and vaccines, with the continuing goal of serving uninsured adults in Philadelphia.

-As of March 2013, VFAAR had 59 facilities enrolled in the program.
+Currently there are 33 facilities enrolled in the program.
 In 2012, the Philadelphia Immunization Program distributed 13,295 doses of vaccines to VFAAR sites.

 - Between the ages of 19 and 64 years

 Adults with any type of insurance – Medicaid, Medicare, or privately-insured – are not eligible to receive VFAAR vaccines.
 Additionally, anyone younger than 19 years of age is not eligible for VFAAR

 What Vaccines are Available Through VFAAR?

 VFAAR providers order a subset of the available VFAAR vaccines based on the population of VFAAR eligible patients they serve.
 The following vaccines are available through the VFAAR program:

 Why Should My Clinic Enroll in VFAAR?

 By removing financial barriers to immunization for both patients and providers, VFAAR: